unkcpz/rsdos/README.md

 - The loose is the same, `packs` need to rename to `packed`.
 - The `config.json` will contain more information so use default to fill the missing field.
-- The packed DB is the most important thing to migrate, all elements are read out and injected into the new embeded DB backend.
+- The packed DB is the most important thing to migrate, all elements are read out and injected into the new embeded DB backend. (need to be careful about `size`, `raw_size` definition w.r.t to the legacy dos)
 - To do the migration, function as CLI command is provided.
 I also need to provide python wrapper so it can call from AiiDA.

 ### File operation timeout